 May 6-8, 2009

-WIAMIS 2009 will host keynote talks of
+WIAMIS 2009 hosted keynote talks of

 - Andrew Zisserman University of Oxford, United Kingdom